+Three Months Ended March 31,

+2024 2023

-Three Months Ended September 30, Nine Months Ended September 30, 2024 2023 2024 2023 General and administrative \$ 60 \$ 60 \$ 180 \$ 180 Total expenses \$ 60 \$ 60 \$ 180 \$ 180
+General and administrative \$ 60 \$ 60

+Total expenses \$ 60 \$ 60

-In December 2017, the Company entered into a consulting agreement with Aseem Z. Ansari, Ph.D., a co-founder, to provide consulting services and advise on certain research and development activities (the "Research Consulting Agreement").
+In December 2017, the Company entered into a consulting agreement with Aseem Z. Ansari, Ph.D.
+Dr. Ansari, a co-founder, provides consulting services and advises on certain research and development activities (the "Research Consulting Agreement").
 Pursuant to the Research Consulting Agreement, as amended, Dr. Ansari performed these services for a monthly fee of \$15,000.
 In November 2023, the Company further amended the Research Consulting Agreement to discontinue the monthly fee, effective October 1, 2023, and provide for an option grant to Dr. Ansari to purchase 100,000 shares of the Company's common stock.
-The option has a grant date fair value of \$1.72 per share and is being expensed to research and development over a four-year vesting period.
-The Company recorded approximately \$11,000 and \$32,000 in related stock-based compensation expense during the three and nine months ended September 30, 2024, respectively.
+The option has a grant date fair value of \$1.72 per share and is being expensed to research and development over a four-year service period.
+During the three months ended March 31, 2024, the Company recorded approximately \$11,000 in related stock-based compensation expense.